2009 Philadelphia Phillies season: World Series

 Jimmy Rollins predicted a Phillies–Yankees World Series in May.

 The Phillies played the New York Yankees in a three-game series over the Memorial Day weekend during the regular season in May.
 Rollins said:

 How great would that be?
 A World Series here, us against the Yankees?...
 We've proved we can put on a pretty good show.

 The Yankees defeated the Phillies, four games to two, to win the franchise's record 27th World Series championship.
 The Yankees had home field advantage for the series, due to an American League victory in the 2009 All-Star Game.
-In addition to the 27th championship for New York, several records were tied, extended, or broken during the Series, including postseason wins (Andy Pettitte with 18), home runs in a World Series (Utley with 5), strikeouts by a batter in a World Series (Howard with 13), World Series saves (Mariano Rivera with 11), and RBI in a single World Series game (Hideki Matsui with 6).
+In addition to the 27th championship for New York, several records were tied, extended, or broken during the Series, including career postseason wins (Andy Pettitte with 18), World Series saves (Mariano Rivera with 11), home runs in a World Series (Utley, tied with 5), strikeouts by a batter in a World Series (Howard with 13), and RBI in a single World Series game (Hideki Matsui with 6).